-Regional Safeguarding
+Regional Safeguarding Workshop

-Joint media release - Suva, 11 October 2023
+Joint media release - Nadi, 11 October 2023

 The Pacific region is taking a significant step towards safer and more inclusive sport with the commencement of the Regional Safeguarding Skills Building Workshop, hosted by the Oceania Sport, Equality and Inclusive Communities Impact Network.

-The Impact Network is a collective of committed stakeholders who share a common vision of promoting gender equality, inclusion, and safety in and through sports in the Pacific region, and is initiated by the Oceania National Olympic Committees (ONOC) through its Equity Commission, the Australian Government’s sport for development program Team Up, the UN Women Fiji Multi-Country Office (MCO), and the International Olympic Committee (IOC) through Olympism365 and Olympic Solidarity
+The Impact Network is a collective of committed stakeholders who share a common vision of promoting gender equality, inclusion, and safety in and through sports in the Pacific region, and is initiated by the Oceania National Olympic Committees (ONOC) through its Equity Commission, the Australian Government’s sport for development program Team Up, the UN Women Fiji Multi-Country Office (MCO), and the International Olympic Committee (IOC) through Olympism365 and Olympic Solidarity.

 The three-day workshop officially began on 11 October 2023 and is set to be a transformative event for sport in the Pacific.
 The opening ceremony was graced by distinguished guests, including Team Up’s Partnerships Manager Andrew Lepani, the Co-Chair of the ONOC Equity Commission Liz Dawson, and UN Women Fiji MCO Representative Delphine Serumaga, as well as IOC Safe Sport Senior Project Manager Gloria Viseras.